-The FLASH 1 beamline at DESY will be upgraded from fixed to variable gap undulators in the next years.
-For this the vacuum beamline has to be adapted.
-This reduces the inner diameter compared to the existing chamber.
-The vacuum components should fit to the new dimension to minimize transitions and therefore reduce wakefields which could interact with the electron beam and disturb the SASE effect.
-The electron beam position in the intersection of the undulators should be detected with a high resolution and a large charge dynamic range.
-Cavity BPMs are known to fulfill these requirements.
-The existing design with 10 mm inner diameter for the European XFEL is reduced to 6 mm.
-Additional improvements are: widening of the dipole resonator waveguide to adapt to the dipole mode and antenna transmission.
-The resonator frequency of 3.3 GHz and loaded quality factor of 70 are maintained to use electronic synergies to other projects.
-The design considerations and simulation results of the cavity BPM are presented.
+- FLASH 1 beamline at DESY will be upgraded from fixed to variable gap undulators, for this the vacuum inner diameter will be decreased - To minimize transitions and reduce wakefields which could interact with the electron beam and disturb the SASE effect beam pipe diameter will be decreased - The electron beam position in the intersection of the undulators should be detected with a high resolution and a large charge dynamic range - Cavity BPMs are known to fulfill these requirements.
+The existing design with 10 mm inner diameter for the European XFEL is reduced to 6 mm - Additional improvements are: widening of the dipole resonator waveguide to adapt to the dipole mode and antenna transmission. - The resonator frequency of 3.3 GHz and loaded quality factor of 70 are maintained to use electronic synergies to other projects.